UbiquityRobotics/demos/magni_lidar/README.md

 There are a great many setting so make robot navigation work well AND your robot is required to have excellent odometry to make less errors in navigation.
 So what you will find is after moving a couple times there may be buildup of errors and the robot is NOT where it should be.
 We will work on parameters to tweek the accuracy.

-# Conclustion - The Real World Is not Ideal in the land of robotics
+# Conclusion - The Real World Is not Ideal in the land of robotics

 The purpose of this entire demos is to present you with the concepts of map making and navigation.
 Do not expect excellent performance, that takes a great deal of tweeking and effort not discussed here.